Date of Degree

 Copyright 2010 Mark Allen Thorne

 Thorne, Mark Allen.
-"Lucan's Cato, the defeat of victory, the triumph of memory." dissertation, University of Iowa, 2010.
+"Lucan's Cato, the defeat of victory, the triumph of memory."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.